blfcweb/biggestlittlefc.github.io/hotel.md

 - To book by phone, call {{ page.hotelphone }} and use the booking code that reveals with the booking link above.
 - To book a suite, book by phone and give them our booking code.
 Suites are discounted a fixed percentage from their normal rate.
 - If you want to be on the Hospitality Floor, book a regular room when booking opens, and we will assign you to that floor in a separate process.
+- If you happen to be a smoker, and you're willing to be right above the Hospitality Floor, please request a smoking room when you make your reservation, if you're able.
+It helps us have less non-con guests on that floor.

 ## Room Types